 Incorporating sustainability into BCIT campuses can be traced from the work started over twenty-five years ago with the restoration of part of Guichon Creek that runs through the south-east portion of the Burnaby Campus.
 As a result of stream channelization and vegetation clearing in the 1960s, Guichon Creek had become been severely degraded with a near total loss of riparian area and stream form and function.
 Through the restoration activities undertaken in cooperation with BCIT faculty and students, Guichon Creek is once again a fish bearing stream, although there is much more restoration work required.

-For more information about urban stream rehabilitation, river ecology and ecological restoration of rivres, please visit the BCIT Rivers Institute.
+For more information about urban stream rehabilitation, river ecology and ecological restoration of rivers, please visit the BCIT Rivers Institute.

-- Would allow salmon to return on campus every year;
+- It would allow salmon to return on campus every year;

-- Would connect now famous Guichon Alley to its creek;
+- It would connect now famous Guichon Alley to its creek;

-- Would allow School of Construction and the Environment to truly demonstrate Green Trades and Technology in the Factor Four area.
+- It would allow School of Construction and the Environment to truly demonstrate Green Trades and Technology in the Factor Four area.